Quantitative statistical properties of two-dimensional partially hyperbolic systems: Introduction

 For a central direction with zero Lyapunov exponents (or close to zero) there exist quantitative results on exponential decay of correlations only for group extensions of Anosov maps and Anosov flows~\cite{Dima-group, Che98, Dima98, Liverani04, Tsujii10}, but none of them apply to an open class (with the notable exception of \cite{BuWa, TZ20}; also some form of rapid mixing is known to be typical for large classes of flows~\cite{FMT07, Melbourne}).
 Hence, the problem of effectively studying the quantitative mixing properties of partially hyperbolic systems is wide open.

 Recently, motivated by deep physical reasons \cite{Dima-L, BHLLO, Liverani18}, the second author has proposed the study of a simple class of partially hyperbolic systems with the goal of developing a theory applicable to a large class of fast-slow systems.
-Some encouraging results have been obtained \cite{DeLi1, DeLi2, DeLiPoVo}.
-However, the amount of work needed to prove the above partial results has proven rather daunting and to extend such an approach to more realistic systems seems extremely challenging.
-To attain substantial progress it seems necessary to introduce new ideas supplementing the approaches developed so far.
+Some encouraging results exist \cite{DeLi1, DeLi2, DeLiPoVo}.
+However, the amount of work needed to prove the above partial results has proven rather daunting, and to extend such an approach to more realistic systems seems extremely challenging.
+To attain substantial progress, it seems necessary to introduce new ideas supplementing the approaches developed so far.

-In the last years, starting with \cite{BKL, GoLi, BT}, an extremely powerful method to investigate the statistical properties of hyperbolic systems has been developed: {\it the functional approach}.
+In the last years, starting with \cite{BKL, GoLi, BT}, a powerful method to investigate the statistical properties of hyperbolic systems has evolved: {\it the functional approach}.
 It consists in the study of the spectral properties of the transfer operator on appropriate Banach spaces.
 Although the basic idea can be traced back, at least, to Von Neumann ergodic theorem, the new ingredient consists in the understanding that non standard functional spaces must be used, and in the insight of how to embed the key geometrical properties of the system in the topology of the Banach space.
-See \cite{Babook2} for a recent review of this approach.
+See \cite{Babook2} for a recent review of this approach, and \cite{DKL21} for an introduction.

 This point of view has produced many important results, e.g. see \cite{Liverani04, KL05, KL06, GLP,FT17,DZ17, BDL} just to cite a few.
 It is then natural to investigate if the functional approach can be extended to partially hyperbolic systems.
 Some results that hint at this possibility already exist (e.g. \cite{AvGoTs, F11}), however, a general approach is totally missing.
 Nonetheless, the idea that some quantitative form of accessibility should play a fundamental role has slowly emerged, e.g. see \cite{Tsu 0, NTW, BuEs}.